Pyrus salcifolia Pendula is a very attractive ornamental pear tree. It is named for the resemblance of its leaves to those of the weeping willow.

 The branches of Pyrus salcifolia Pendula become quite dense, so it can be used for hedging - and it also responds well to pruning at almost any time of the year.

-The tree is relatively slow-growing, and tolerant of most soils and situations.
+The tree is relatively slow-growing, and tolerant of most soils and situations, but does best in a sunny spot.

 Pyrus salcifolia is a native of central Russia and the near east.

-Illustrative examples of pot-grown trees of this variety as supplied.
+Illustrative examples of 12L pot-grown trees of this variety as supplied.

 Approximate girth: 6/8cm.